Tony58321/Statify/Statify_Proposal.md

 - API Issues: Incorrect or missing data, authentication failures or crossing rate limits.
 - UI Bugs: Elements that are not in the right place, or are formatted incorrectly.
 - Performance Issues: Slow loading times for the application or excessive API calls.
+By using both Playwright and manual testing, we aim to catch bugs early, report them and fix them in a timely manner to make sure that the app is reliable and user-friendly.

 ### Test Automation & CI